How Does Junk Removal Work?

 How can you save money on junk removal services?

-You could save money on junk removal by getting rid of a few large items yourself that would take up a substantial amount of space in the truck.
-You can schedule a free donation pickup with a nonprofit that offers these services or post these items for free in a local group.
+You may be able to save money on junk removal services by getting rid of a few large items yourself, instead of letting them take up a substantial amount of space in a truck.
+You can schedule a free donation pickup with a nonprofit that offers these services or post these items for free in a local social media group.

-Another way to save is to rent a dumpster and dispose of the items yourself.
-Also ask the company if any discounts are available.
+Another way to save on junk removal services is to rent a dumpster and dispose of the items yourself.
+Also, you can ask the company if any discounts are available.

 What do junk removal companies do with your stuff once they pick it up?

-Some junk removal companies, like 1-800-GOT-JUNK?, say they try to either donate or recycle your stuff so otherwise useful items can stay out of landfills.
+Many junk removal companies try to either donate or recycle your stuff so otherwise useful items can stay out of landfills.
 However, anything that can’t be reused will have to be discarded ultimately.
 You can check with your junk removal company for its standard practices.

 Article sources